tsoonjin/visionx/doc/Analysis.md

   -  backup plans for every state in taskrunner
   -  list of things to be tested during practice run for a particular task
   -  systematic ways to collect and annotate data
+  -  Extract useful information from collected data to give insight about collected data

+## Ideas
+  - track other landmarks in the pool
+  - underwater simulation to create perturbation and turbid condition of water in Robosub